et9719/stepldn-v2/README.md

 ### Profile

-- On the my profile page you can view your current saved delivery information, you can also update this by typing your changes into the fields provided anf hitting the update information button
+- On the my profile page you can view your current saved delivery information, you can also update this by typing your changes into the fields provided and hitting the update information button

 <img src="media/readme_media/feature-profile.png" alt="Profile functions">
 <img src="media/readme_media/feature-profile2.png" alt="Profile function">